jrzabott/jrzabott/README.md

 - 👋 Hi, I’m @jrzabott
 - 👀 I’m interested in ...
 Java, Algorithms, Design, everything related to tech and programming.
 I'm a procrastinator, although very curious about everything.
 - 🌱 I’m currently learning ...
-Java, Spring, Studying for OCP.
+Java, Spring, ~Studying~ Passed OCP. :D
 - 💞️ I’m looking to collaborate on ...
 Anything interesting, right now just using this as a study code repo.
 - 📫 How to reach me ... just typoe jrzabot and you can find pretty everything.
 Btw, you can call me Daniel Junior